hth/receipt/documentation/nginx/README.md

 ##### Create directory
     /usr/local/startup/firewall

 Then create file with name **ipfw.nginx.sh** at <code>/usr/local/startup/firewall</code>.
 Populate the file with following text.
 And save the file.
-Of course set the **permissions** to file correctly.
+Of course set the **permissions** to file correctly and make its executable.

-    sudo ipfw add 100 fwd 127.0.0.1,8080 tcp from any to me 80 sudo ipfw add 110 fwd 127.0.0.1,8443 tcp from any to me 443 Then create file **[ipfw.nginx.plist](ipfw.nginx.plist.md)** under directory <code>/Library/LaunchDaemons/ipfw.nginx.plist</code>, load the file with by running command
+    sudo ipfw add 100 fwd 127.0.0.1,8080 tcp from any to me 80 sudo ipfw add 110 fwd 127.0.0.1,8443 tcp from any to me 443 Set the file to executable

+    sudo chmod +x ipfw.ngnix.sh
+Then create file **[ipfw.nginx.plist](ipfw.nginx.plist.md)** under directory <code>/Library/LaunchDaemons/ipfw.nginx.plist</code>, load the file with by running command

     sudo launchctl load -w /Library/LaunchDaemons/ipfw.nginx.plist